mkalam-alami/rwnd/README.md

 A minimal interactive story engine.

-## Minimal example
+## Getting started

-The story is written in either YAML or JSON:
+The story is written in either YAML or JSON, with something like:

 ```
 config: